MHubAI/documentation/documentation/mhubio/how_to_write_an_mhubio_module.md

 Because we link the outputs with the inputs by using the input datas as reference data for the output datas (`data='in_datas'`), MHub-IO will automatically generate an `InstanceData` object for each input and will also take care of transferring any metadata information from each input data to it's linekd output data.
 This is why we can access for each input data a related output data via `out_datas.get(i)` in the body of our `task()` method.

-Because this time we create multiple files, we cannot specify a static file name (e.g. converted.nii.gc), because they would overwrite each other.
+Because this time we create multiple files, we cannot specify a static file name (e.g. converted.nii.gz), because they would overwrite each other.
 (An excemption is, if all input_data instances already have distinct bundles).
 We therefore can use placeholders (as described [here](https://github.com/MHubAI/documentation/blob/main/documentation/mhubio/mhubio_modules.md#dataorganizer)) in the file path which are replaced by properties from the linked input file automatically by MHub-IO.
 Alternatively, one can specify the `auto_increment=True` argument on the `@IO.Outputs` decorator which will automatically append a `_{n+1}` to the file name if the file already exists on disk or the filename does already exist in the instance (including non-confirmed files).

 The described technique works similarly for logical output data via the `@IO.OutputDatas` decorator, including the linking to input files specified in the reference data argument `data='in_datas'`.